overra/screeps-remote/README.md

 - Use the name of the new screeps branch in config.json
 - The main world and PTR world have separate username and password so if `ptr` is set to `true` make sure the PTR account has a username and password set.
 - Install devDependencies `npm install`
-- Run `npm run watch` and start writing screeps!
+- Run `npm start` and start writing your screeps!